theramjad/excalidragram/README.md

 # Excalidraw Style Generator

 A Next.js app that uses Google's Gemini AI to generate images in the Excalidraw hand-drawn sketch style.
-Upload reference images, describe what you want to visualize, and generate multiple variations.
+Upload reference images, describe what you want to visualize or simply paste a concept from an article, and generate multiple variations.
 Then iteratively refine your favorites.

 ## Features